 • £6.36 per cocktail with Hendricks & Cocchi Americano.

 With around 35 servings remaining from a bottle Lillet and Vodka.
-The subsequent two orders of Gin reduces it to under £5 per cocktail, with the alternative option to under £3.
+A subsequent two bottles of Gin reduces the cost to under £5 per cocktail, with the alternative Americano option, to under £3.

 How to make a Vesper Martini?